As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

 http://wordpress.org/plugins/link-manager

-You can use this plugin to display the built-in Links menu on your dashboard, even if you upgrade WordPress to a later version or remove all of your existing links.
+You can use this plugin to display the Link Manager, even if you upgrade to a later version of WordPress or remove all of your existing links.

-Note: This plugin adds a single line of template code to restore the hidden feature.
-When we last checked, the plugin had not been updated for some time, but it should still work fine.
-If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.
+Note: This plugin adds a single line of code to your installation in order to restore the hidden feature.
+The last time we checked, this plugin had not been updated for some time, but it should still work fine.
+If you don’t want to use the Link Manager plugin, then use the plugin below instead, or contact us for help editing your template code.

 Simple Links